triabokon/gotagv/README.md

 Some other things could be done to improve the project:

 1. Unit and integration tests: it would be great to write unit tests and integration tests.
-2. Paging and Sorting: for APIs returning multiple items (e.g., listing all annotations), introduce paging to limit the response size and sorting to customize the order of the results.
+2. Paging and sorting: for APIs returning multiple items (e.g. listing all annotations), introduce paging to limit the response size and sorting to customize the order of the results.
 3. Caching: caching could be used, to improve performance, especially for read-heavy APIs.
-4. Video Upload and Processing: while the current API assumes videos are stored elsewhere, a future feature could allow users to upload videos directly, possibly with additional video processing functionalities (e.g., video transcoding, thumbnail generation).
+4. Video upload and processing: while the current API assumes videos are stored elsewhere, a future feature could allow users to upload videos directly, possibly with additional video processing functionalities (e.g. video transcoding, thumbnail generation).
-5. Role-Based Access Control: now, it's assumed that any authenticated user can perform all operations, but in the future, roles and permissions could be added so that certain operations can be restricted (e.g., only video owner can delete video).
+5. Role-based access control: now, it's assumed that any authenticated user can perform all operations, but in the future, roles and permissions could be added so that certain operations can be restricted (e.g. only video owner can delete video).